Skip to content Skip to main navigation Skip to footer

 SANCTIONED AND APPROVED RACES

-A sanctioned race or regatta is a legitimate race or regatta, which has received the endorsement and acceptance of the Board of Directors of the Pacific Northwest Outrigger Racing Canoe Association PNW ORCA (also referred to as the “Association”).
+A sanctioned race or regatta is a legitimate race or regatta, which has received the endorsement and acceptance of the Board of Directors of PNW-ORCA.

 A member club must have the ability to bid for and host a race at least every other year.
-Two or more clubs may Co-sponsor or regatta/race.
+Two or more clubs may co-sponsor a regatta or race.

-Any Association member club sponsoring a sanctioned race shall do in accordance with the Association policy goals and objectives.
+Any Association member club sponsoring a sanctioned race shall facilitate their event in accordance with the Association policy goals and objectives.

 Long distance races may be scheduled between sanctioned regattas, with Board of Director approval.
 Long distance races are permissible before or after the regatta season.